benmvp/benmvp.com/_posts/2016-01-13-generators-as-iterators.md

 // to lazily transform the items class Enumerable {
     constructor(iterator) {
-        // assuming iterator is iterable
-        this._iterator = iterator;
+        // assuming iterator is some sort of iterable this._iterator = iterator;
     }